History Curriculum

 Intent

-Throughout their journey at St Joseph's, pupils will develop an extensive historical knowledge of significant events in British, European and world history ; developing a secure understanding of key historical vocabulary; have an increased awareness and sequential understanding of the past with a sense of chronology and time.
+Throughout their journey at St Joseph's, as a school of knowledge pupils will develop a historical knowledge of significant events in British, European and world history ; developing a secure understanding of key historical vocabulary; have an increased awareness and sequential understanding of the past with a sense of chronology and time.

-Finally, they will be given the opportunity to understand with enthusiasm the links between local, regional, national and international history through the exciting first-hand experiences that we will give our children.
+Finally, as a school of opportunity and wonder, all our children will be given the opportunity to understand with enthusiasm the links between local, regional, national and international history through the exciting first-hand experiences.

 Below is the History roadmap of historical topics mapped out across the school.